Charlesworth Reserve is the site of a successful tidal wetland restoration project at the head of Avon-Heathcote Ihutai Estuary.

 This salt marsh is an excellent bird habitat.
 The salt marsh plants are home to a large number of insects and the muddy ground hosts crabs, shrimp and small fish ideal for birds to feed on.
 If birds are disturbed by dogs during feeding they take flight and lose critical fat necessary for their survival.

 During summer, many birds nest on the ground.
 If approached by dogs or people, birds will take flight and abandon eggs and chicks.
 Eggs quickly cook under the sun or freeze without the parent sitting on them.
 Abandoned chicks are quickly picked off by predators.

 Check our map of leashed and prohibited dog control areas for further information.

-The reserve is comprised of a tidal basin with surrounding saltmeadow, saltmarsh, coastal shrubland and coastal bush.
+As well as salt marsh, the reserve hosts coastal shrubland, bush and salt meadow.
 Its role is to provide nesting, roosting and feeding habitat for native and migratory birds, as well as provide habitat for fish, estuarine marine life, lizards and terrestrial invertebrates.

 The space is also a valuable recreational area for the local community.
 Seats at viewing points overlook the pools which are a hotspot for wetland and wading birds, including the migratory bar-tailed godwit/kuaka.

 Over 100,000 trees, shrubs and marsh plants have now been planted at this site and volunteers play a major role in caring for these.